Invite External Users to Your Rocket.Chat Server

 The remote user accepted the invitation and joined the chat.

-The conversation becomes an active federated DM.
+The conversation becomes an active federated room.
 Messages, typing indicators, and supported interactions work normally.

 Rejected